Battle of Calabria: Aftermath

+Analysis

 After the battle both fleets turned for home.
 This allowed the Italians to claim a victory of sorts, as their cargo ships were already past the action by this time and sailed safely for Libya.
-Meanwhile, the Allied ships also reached Alexandria along with their escort.
-Although the battle was indecisive, Allied sources claimed that the Royal Navy asserted an important "moral ascendancy" over their Italian counterpart.
+The British ships also reached Alexandria along with their escort.
+Although the battle was indecisive, British sources claimed that the Royal Navy asserted an important "moral ascendancy" over their Italian counterpart.